KilianTep/traffic-management-aiforsea/README.md

 ***T+1 Performance***: achieved RMSE of 0.04 on last 14 days.

 ***T+1, ..., T+5 Performance***: achieved RMSE of 0.07 on last 14 days.

+## Other
+You can check out my `./notebooks/preliminary_analysis.ipynb` to see the analysis that encouraged some of my thinking when deciding on the architecture and feature selection.